atulanandnitt/aws_assignment/README.md

 Step3: with the help of function: jsonToCsv()  the json file get converted into csv.

-Step4: copy back this new csv file to bucket:  #atul-bucket-1-output-csv-files
+Step4: copy this new csv file to bucket:  #atul-bucket-1-output-csv-files